 Observe Sea Turtles

-Huge sea turtles are what Costa Rica is known for.
-Whether you are into marine biology or not, it is a truly unique experience to witness them hatching.
+Huge sea turtles are what the country is known for.
+Whether or not you are into marine biology, it is a truly unique experience to witness them hatching.

 One can either travel to see it as a tourist or join a volunteer program for sea turtle conservation.
-This way, you can contribute to a good cause and enjoy the Caribbean coast and beaches.
+You can contribute to a good cause and enjoy the Caribbean coast and beaches.

 Consider spotting jaguars as fabulously entertaining.
-Of course, they are a bit secretive, as hunting is illegal only since the 1980s.
+Of course, they are a bit secretive, as hunting has been illegal only since the 1980s.
 But there is a great option to make sure you see them.
 One can volunteer in a program that protects them.

 There is a conservation initiative here that welcomes students willing to help.
-It is based in the Tortuguero National Park, which is a marvelous place to visit.
+It is based in the Tortuguero National Park, a marvelous place to visit.

 Get Marine Science Training

-Students that are majoring in marine science and related fields will find this incredibly helpful.
-In Costa Rica, you can complete a training that includes
+Students majoring in marine science and related fields will find this incredibly helpful.
+Here, you can complete training that includes

 - PADI Open Water and Advanced Open Water,